-Within 30 calendar days of receiving notice from the president of termination or reduction in status, a faculty member who intends to appeal must notify, in writing, the president and the Academic Freedom and Tenure Committee of the intent to appeal.
-The formal appeal, with supporting documentation, must be filed with the Academic Freedom and Tenure Committee within 60 calendar days of receipt of notice from the president.
+Within thirty (30) calendar days of receiving notice from the president of termination or reduction in status, a faculty member who intends to appeal must notify, in writing, the president and the Academic Freedom and Tenure Committee of the intent to appeal.
+The formal appeal, with supporting documentation, must be filed with the Academic Freedom and Tenure Committee within sixty (60) calendar days of receipt of notice from the president.
 A hearing will then be conducted in a timely manner by the Academic Freedom and Tenure Committee, in accordance with procedures established by that committee.

-406.3 SUSPENSION OF ENROLLMENT
+2.4 SUSPENSION OF ENROLLMENT

-Definition

 Suspension of enrollment is an action short of discontinuance which if not reversed will lead to discontinuance, and which refers to the suspension of enrollment in a major subject, a minor subject where there is no corresponding major, a certificate program, or program awarding a credential certifying completion.
 Suspension of enrollment does not lead to reduction in status or termination of faculty in the program.